jameskong098/Movie-Portfolio-Website/README.md

 # Movie Portfolio Website

 This repository contains the source code for a website created for a friend of mine.
 The website serves as a practice project to enhance my skills in HTML, JavaScript, Express.js, and Node.js.
-It was also a fun project to create something meaningful for a friend.
+It showcases his movies, animations, blog posts, and personal information about him.
+It contains an authentication login system for him to go in and add/edit posts by himself.

 ![Front Page](demo_assets/front_page.gif)
 ![Films Page](demo_assets/sc_1.png)